tanerochris/ping-react/_site/index.md

 }
 ```
 **Complete payment**
-After filling additional details and initating payment, an OTP code is sent to the users email or phonenumber, in our case at the backend I used the current session users email.
+After filling additional details and initiating payment, an OTP code is sent to the users email or phonenumber, in our case at the backend I used the current session users email.
 You can as well add an email or phonenumber input to the PaymentWidget.
-The different authorizations mode need to be handled differently.
+The different authorization modes need to be handled differently.
 1. With pin authorization, you need to create a page in your app that will accept the OTP and confirm payment.
 <img src="./images/w2.PNG" style="display: block; margin: auto;" />

-2. with avs_noauth and no authorization , you will be redirected to a flutterwave link to enter the otp code and later redirected to the redirection link entered in the request body during the payment initialization step.
+2. With avs_noauth and no authorization, you will be redirected to a Flutterwave link to enter the otp code and later redirected to the redirection link entered in the request body during the payment initialization step.
 <img src="./images/w3.PNG" style="display: block; margin: auto;" />

 To complete payment we create a payment page ```pages\payment.js```, this has already been created for you.
 This page does two things.